Pseudospectral phenomena and the origin of the non-Hermitian skin effect: Conclusions

 Our results clarify that the NHSE originates from the non-normality of the Hamiltonian and the associated spectral instability, rather than from topological winding.
-The commonly observed correspondence between spectral winding and boundary localization relies implicitly on translational invariance and an associated generalized Bloch description.
-Since translational invariance is not a topological property, this correspondence is not generic: once local perturbations are introduced, the eigenspectrum of non-normal operators becomes unstable and no longer reflects the winding of the (generalized) Bloch Hamiltonian.
+The commonly observed correspondence between spectral winding and boundary localization relies implicitly on translational invariance and an associated generalized Bloch description \js{and generically only holds in clean scalar one-band models}.
+Since translational invariance is not a topological property, this correspondence, \js{even in the scalar one-band case,} is not generic: once perturbations are introduced, the eigenspectrum of non-normal operators becomes unstable and no longer reflects the winding of the (generalized) Bloch Hamiltonian.

 More broadly, our findings highlight the importance of distinguishing between stable and unstable spectral quantities in non-Hermitian systems.
 While point-gap topology remains well-defined at the level of the Bloch Hamiltonian and is reflected in the singular-value spectrum, it is, in general, unrelated to the behavior of the eigensystem of finite non-Hermitian matrices.
 We therefore conclude that the NHSE is not a topological phenomenon, and that a consistent formulation of a bulk-boundary correspondence in non-Hermitian systems must be based on Toeplitz operator theory and the singular-value spectrum, which are stable objects, rather than the eigenspectrum.